Sue's Photo Gallery

 Sue's Pantry 2025

-Sue also moved the oils and vinegars for easier access when cooking.
-In Sue's book, if you have to cook, make it as easy as possible or better yet, get someone else to do it!
+Sue also moved the oils/ vinegars for easier access.
+If you have to cook, make it easy or better yet, get someone else to do it!

 Overall thoughts on Sue's 2025 kitchen...

-Sue knows what she has and can keep an eye on expiry dates more easily, when she remembers
+Sue knows what she has and can keep an eye on expiry dates more easily.